Bohlen–Pierce scale: Timbre and the tritave

 The BP scale's use of odd integer ratios is appropriate for timbres containing only odd harmonics.
 Because the clarinet's spectrum (in the chalumeau register) consists of primarily the odd harmonics, and the instrument overblows at the twelfth (or tritave) rather than the octave as most other woodwind instruments do, there is a natural affinity between it and the Bohlen–Pierce scale.
-In early 2006, clarinet maker Stephen Fox began offering Bohlen–Pierce soprano clarinets for sale.
+At the suggestion of composer Georg Hajdu, clarinet maker Stephen Fox developed the first Bohlen–Pierce soprano clarinets and began offering them for sale in early 2006.
 He produced the first BP tenor clarinet (six steps below the soprano) in 2010 and the first epsilon clarinet (four steps above the soprano) in 2011.
 A contra clarinet (one tritave lower than the soprano) is now (2020) played by Nora Mueller, Luebeck, Germany.

 Just tuning

 A diatonic Bohlen–Pierce scale may be constructed with the following just ratios (chart shows the "Lambda" (λ) scale):

 A just BP scale may be constructed from four overlapping 3:5:7 chords, for example, V, II, VI, and IV, though different chords may be chosen to produce a similar scale: